Lombra/elite-api-docs/docs/Appendix.md

 WeaponMode should be one of:    ForwardFire, Gimbal, TargetOnly, FireAtWill, Manual, NoMode

-DamageType should be one of:
+DamageType should be one of: |Kinetic, Thermal, Explosive, Collision, Thargoid, AntiThargoid

-CabinClass should be one of:
+CabinClass should be one of: |Prison, Economy, Standard, Business, First, Luxury